cathive/concourse-sonarqube-resource/README.md

 Performs SonarQube analyses and tracks the state of SonarQube [quality gates](https://docs.sonarqube.org/display/SONAR/Quality+Gates).

+This resource works with [SonarCloud](https://sonarcloud.io/) and self-hosted instaces of SonarQube.

 If you want to implement a real quality gate in your build pipeline, you might want to also use the [concourse-sonarqube-qualitygate-task](https://github.com/cathive/concourse-sonarqube-qualitygate-task) which can be used to break a build if certain quality goals (as reported by SonarQube) are not reached.

 ## Requirements